Articles > Education > Jobs with a master’s degree in adult education

 Other job responsibilities may include:

 Education requirements for this role depend on the specific employer but can be either a bachelor’s degree or a master’s degree.
-Aside from school, several years of work experience is important for demonstrating that you can lead in this role with confidence.
+Aside from school, several years of work experience is important to demonstrate the ability to lead in this role with confidence.

 This is another role in which leadership, communication and decision-making are crucial.
 Being able to decide what needs to be implemented within specific organizations — and then communicating those needs — is vital to this role.
 Since director positions are typically leadership roles, it’s important that applicants feel confident and prepared to take charge.

-Training and development directors share similar responsibilities to managers in that they are responsible for leading, designing and implementing training programs that meet the needs of their organization.
+Training and development directors might also have their master’s degree in adult education.
+These directors share similar responsibilities to managers in that they are responsible for leading, designing and implementing training programs that meet the needs of their organization.
 They take, however, a bigger-picture approach and often have a hand in many tasks.
 A manager typically identifies training needs, and a director guides the implementation of the solutions for those needs.

 These professional job duties opens in new window include: